waterdmd/DataFusionForLC_with_Interpretability/README.md

    ![Results and Analysis](Figures/Grad_Occ_integ.png)

 ## Acknowledgments
+This reasearch was supported  by the [NASA Land-Cover and Land-Use Change (LCLUC) Program](https://lcluc.umd.edu/).
 This work builds upon and extends existing research and codebases from various open-source projects.
 We gratefully acknowledge the following repositories:

 - [segmentation_models.pytorch](https://github.com/qubvel-org/segmentation_models.pytorch)